cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 Cypress assists with debugging in headless mode, by automatically taking a screenshot of the app UI and command log at the exact point of test failure.
 To help see everything that happened prior to test failure, Cypress provides a video recording (as an MP4 file) of a full test spec run by default.

+### Test Retries

+End-to-end tests can be complicated because modern web applications are also complex.
+You may find that some features of your web application are challenging to test or the tests sporadically fail.
+We call these tests "flaky."
+Cypress allows you to [retry failed tests](/guides/guides/test-retries).
+Sometimes tests will fail in a CI environment when they otherwise would pass on a developer's machine.
+Enabling test retries in your Cypress configuration can help you to get unblocked when unpredictable, flaky tests are occasionally failing.

+The Cypress Dashboard goes a step further and helps you and your team to [detect flaky tests](/guides/dashboard/flaky-test-management) that run in your CI/CD pipeline.

 ## Getting Started

 ### Recommended Installation